Weeding in the Wet February 12, 2015Posted by stevo2015 in weeds.

 Coffee Bush (Leucaena leucocephala) seedlings

 A vine that is growing profusely at the moment is Merremia.
 These vines have germinated and are pushing out growing stems that will attach themselves to plants and fences.
-Eventually they will grow in profusion and smother other plants.
+They grow in profusion and smother other plants, including native trees.

 Group of young Merremia reaching for the sky